Children Starting School In September 2018

 We have made a little video of our school and some of the people who work in it.
-We did this so that you can watch it with your child over the holidays to familiarise them with the school.
-Hopefully this will make September less daunting.
+We did this so that you can watch it with your child to familiarise them with the school.
+Hopefully this will make starting school less daunting.
 It might be nice if they could share the video with their family and talk about all the lovely things they will see and do at school.
 We hope you enjoy watching.

 The children who are going to start school in September recieved a book bag on the last transition session.
 Those who didn't attend will be able to receive theirs on the first day of school.
 The book bag contained a range of equipment for your child to use as they wish.
 If you are unsure what to do, I have made some suggestions below -